How Your Small Backyard Deck Could Feel This Peaceful

 Small-Space Water Feature Options- small backyard

-• Tabletop fountains that can be moved as needed
+• Tabletop fountains that can be moved as needed for flexibility

-• Wall-mounted water features that don’t take floor space
+• Wall-mounted water features that don’t take floor space at all

-• Container water gardens with small pumps
+• Container water gardens with small pumps and aquatic plants

-• Solar-powered fountains that require no electrical work
+• Solar-powered fountains that require no electrical work or outlets

 Placement Considerations